paulocilasjr/training-material/topics/statistics/tutorials/image_learner/faqs/index.md

 ## What is the HAM10000 dataset?

-The HAM10000 ("Human Against Machine with 10,000 training images") dataset is a large collection of 10,015 dermoscopic images of skin lesions.
-It includes seven types of pigmented skin lesions: melanoma, melanocytic nevus, basal cell carcinoma, actinic keratosis, benign keratosis, dermatofibroma, and vascular lesions.
-Each image has associated metadata including patient age, sex, and lesion location.
+The dataset used in this tutorial is a preprocessed, balanced subset of the original HAM10000 collection.
+It contains 1,400 dermoscopic images (200 per class) covering seven types of pigmented skin lesions: melanoma, melanocytic nevus, basal cell carcinoma, actinic keratosis, benign keratosis, dermatofibroma, and vascular lesions.
+The preprocessing followed the methodology from Shetty et al. (2022), including image selection, resizing to 96×96 pixels, and horizontal flip augmentation to create a balanced dataset suitable for deep learning.

 ## What is class imbalance and why does it matter?

 Class imbalance occurs when the training dataset has a significantly different number of samples for different classes.
-In the HAM10000 dataset, melanocytic nevi represent over 67% of the samples, while dermatofibroma and vascular lesions represent less than 2% each.
+In the original HAM10000 dataset, melanocytic nevi represented 67% of samples while dermatofibroma and vascular lesions represented less than 2% each.
 This imbalance can cause machine learning models to perform poorly on minority classes.
-The Image Learner tool addresses this through data augmentation and class weighting.
+To address this, our dataset was preprocessed to create a balanced set with 200 images per class (14.3% each), using horizontal flip augmentation on a selected subset of 100 images per class.

 ## Why use data augmentation?

 Data augmentation artificially increases the size and diversity of the training dataset by applying transformations to existing images.
-In this tutorial, we use horizontal flip augmentation because:
+In this tutorial, horizontal flip augmentation was applied during preprocessing (following Shetty et al. 2022) because:
-- Lesion orientation is not clinically significant
+- Lesion orientation is not clinically significant for diagnosis
-- It helps the model learn robust features
+- It doubled our dataset from 100 to 200 images per class
-- It's particularly effective for addressing class imbalance
+- It helps create a balanced dataset addressing class imbalance
-- It improves model generalization to new data
+- It improves model generalization without requiring additional data collection

 ## What is transfer learning?